 You can find your Leads in Sell by clicking here:

-Lead conversion in Base is designed to be one way; once a Lead is converted into a Contact, there should be no need to go back.
-Converting a Lead to a Contact is the first step of your sales process and will be the primary method for keeping unqualified sales prospects out of your Contacts and sales pipeline.
+Once your team has qualified the Lead, it should become a Contact and a Deal.
+Lead conversion in Sell is designed to be one way; once a Lead is converted into a Contact, there should be no need to revert this.
+Converting a Lead to a Contact will be the primary method for keeping unqualified sales prospects out of your Contacts and Sales Pipeline.

 What is a Contact?

 A Contact in Sell is defined as a person or company that you have qualified or have done business with in the past.
 A Lead is typically qualified when they have demonstrated in some way that they are a good fit to do business with you, and have a potential interest in becoming a Customer.
 Once a Lead is converted, to a Contact, it should always remain as a Contact.

 A Deal is a sales opportunity you've identified and are managing through your Sales Pipeline.
 The Sales Pipeline represents the key milestones in your Sales process that each opportunity typically passes through.
 It makes it easy for your Sales team to stay organized in where each deal is at, and for management to easily manage the progress of your Sales and Sales team.

 As a Deal progresses through the pipeline, it will begin in the first stage and move from Left to Right, through all remaining stages until reaching one of the 3 Closed Stages: Won, Lost, or Unqualified.